Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

 such that \begin{enumerate}[label = (\arabic*)] \item $G$ is hyperbolic, compact special, and contains $L$ as a quasi-convex subgroup. \item $\cd_\Q(G) = \cd_\Q(H)$. \item $N$ is finitely generated. \item If $b_p^{(2)}(H) = 0$ for all $2 \leqslant p \leqslant n$, then $N$ is of type $\FP_n(\Q)$. \item If $b_p^{(2)}(H) = 0$ for all $p \geqslant 2$, then $\cd_\Q(N) = \cd_\Q(H) - 1$. \end{enumerate} \end{thm}

 As a consequence of this result, they are able to show among other things that one-relator groups with torsion are virtually free-by-cyclic \cite[Corollary 1.3]{KielakLinton_FbyZ}, confirming a conjecture of Baumslag.
 Much of Kielak and Linton's paper is written in the full generality of agrarian homology.
-However, to prove \cref{thm:KLmain}, they need to restrict themselves to $L^2$-homology as they make crucial use of Schreve's result that virtually compact special groups satisfy the Atiyah conjecture \cite{Schreve_AtiyahVCS}.
-As a consequence, for a torsion-free virtually compact special group $G$, Kielak and Linton can embed the group algebra $\Q G$ into its Linnell-skew field $\mathcal D_{\Q G}$ and use it in homological arguments to prove \cref{thm:KLmain}.
+However, to prove \cref{thm:KLmain}, they need to restrict themselves to $L^2$-homology as they make crucial use of Schreve's result that virtually compact special groups satisfy the Strong Atiyah Conjecture \cite{Schreve_AtiyahVCS}.
+Thus, for a torsion-free virtually compact special group $G$, Kielak and Linton can embed the group algebra $\Q G$ into its Linnell division ring $\mathcal D(G)$ and use it in homological arguments to prove \cref{thm:KLmain}.
 They conjecture \cite[Conjecture 6.7]{KielakLinton_FbyZ} that \cref{thm:KLmain} remains true when every instance of $\Q$ is replaced with an arbitrary field $k$ and every $L^2$-Betti number $b_i^{(2)}$ is replaced with the agrarian Betti number $b_i^{\mathcal D_{kG}}$.
 Our construction of $\mathcal D_{kG}$ for $G$ torsion-free virtually compact special confirms their conjecture.

 \begin{thm}[{\cref{thm:KLmain_agr}}] Let $k$ be a division ring. \cref{thm:KLmain} remains true when every instance of $\Q$ is replaced by $k$ and every $L^2$-Betti number $b_i^{(2)}$ is replaced by the agrarian Betti number $b_i^{\mathcal D_{kG}}$. \end{thm}